-Guided tour with a small group at the best price
+Small group guided tour at the best price

-If you are looking for a guided tour of the Vatican at an affordable price and with a small group this is the best option
+If you are looking for a guided tour of the Vatican at an affordable price and with a small group, this is the best option.

-What you should know about guided tours of the Vatican
+Other options for guided tours of the Vatican

 Organise your guided tour of the Vatican